syncfusion-content/javascript-docs/js/Grid/ejPager.md

 ### enableRTL `Boolean`
 {:#members:enablertl}

-Align content in the grid control from right to left by setting the property as true.
+Align content in the ejPager control from right to left by setting the property as true.

 #### Default Value:
 {:.param}